 If you can demonstrate an ability to handle different types of credit at the same time, it could be an asset to your credit score.
 For example, a mortgage, a car loan, and a credit card would be an example of diversified credit, as long as you can meet the repayments on all three types of credit.
 A mix of short-term and long-term, and fixed payment and revolving credit – all maintained responsibly – would see your credit score improve.
 That is not, however, a suggestion to take on more debt than you need.

 For more information on credit ratings, check out our article on how you can check and maintain your credit score.
+Additionally, you can click on the link below to read more articles about credit scores and credit reporting.

 Here’s a few things that can do damage to your credit rating: What will hurt my credit rating?